anuraghit/game-dev/README.md

 Requirements
 ------------
+- Visual Studio(2022)
-- C++11
+- C++17
 - SFML 2.4.2 (x32 version)

 How to build
 ------------
 After opening the project in Visual Studio, go to "Project -> Timber properties...":
-1) Select "All configurations" in "Configuration" section
+1) Select "All configurations" in "Configuration" section and change from x64 to x86.
 2) In "C/C++ -> General -> Additional include directories" section append the "include" directory of SFML library
 3) In "Linker -> General -> Additional library directories" section append the "lib" directory of SFML library
 4) Select "Debug" in "Configuration" section